tscanlin/developers.optimizely.com/src/content/ios/guide/index.md

 Once you have a project created and the SDK installed, you should be ready to start running experiments to generate more value from your mobile apps.

-1. In the Optimizely Application, select the project that you use for your Android or iOS experiments and click Create Experiment.
+1. In the Optimizely Application, select the project that you use for your iOS experiments and click Create Experiment.

 <img src="/assets/img/ios/create_experiment.png" alt="Drawing" style="width: 80%;"/>